 Portable field XRF readings support the presence of nickel associated with the visually identified sulphides.
-This nickel sulphide mineralisation is located on the prospective komatiite-basalt contact.
-Nickel mineralisation hosted on the contact represented the majority of production recorded during the active operational life of the Foster Nickel Mine.
+The location of this nickel sulphide mineralisation is in the immediate hanging wall (above) the prospective komatiite-basalt contact.
+This location/style of mineralisation replicates that assigned to the N75C nickel surface by WMC during the active operational life of the Foster Nickel Mine.